appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 draft = false
 keywords = ["key", "words"]
 tags = ["one", "two"]
-title = "collaborating and working with hugo themes" topics = ["topic 1"] type = "post"
+title = "Collaborating and working with hugo themes" topics = ["topic 1"] type = "post"

 +++
 Customizing themes
 If you just have set up your Appernetic account you need to add a theme.
 The easiest way is to clone a theme which you can do from the drop down button beside the blue Preview button to the right.

 ![enter image description here][1]